 Considering the use of the premises and the occupants within the block, the potential consequences for life safety in the event of a fire would be slight harm.
-This is because all flats are fitted with timber Notional and FD30S entrance doors, smoke detection systems installed to a minimum of LD3 in all flats checked, two final exit doors, and a stay-put strategy unless a fire strategy is in place.
+This is due to there being sufficient compartmentation (apart from the actions raised in Section 10), and all flats are fitted with timber Notional and FD30S entrance doors, smoke detection systems installed to a minimum of LD2 in all flats inspected, two final exit doors, and a stay-put strategy unless a fire strategy is in place.